Why This Exit Intent Popup Generated 7,973 Leads and $50k in Revenue

-“Hey guys, one of our campaigns based off a ConvertFlow exit intent popup has generated over $50,000 in revenue in the last 2 months.
+“Hey guys, one of our campaigns based on a ConvertFlow exit intent popup has generated over $50,000 in revenue in the last two months.
 This is a huge success for us that was directly measurable from ConvertFlow.
 We’ve also seen about 8,000 additional leads come in from this campaign.”

-While we obviously prefer getting emails like the latter, we also love it when our customers come to us for strategic help when it comes to getting more conversions.
+While we prefer getting emails like the latter, we also love it when our customers come to us for strategic help with getting more conversions.

 What is an exit intent popup?